LearnersGuild/guide/Game_Manual/Stats.md

 How much your team members felt you contributed positively to the team culture.
 This is a weighted average with more recent projects counting more than earlier ones.
 Represented as a percentage (0..100%).

+## Project Reviews

+The number of projects you've reviewed the completeness and quality of.
+Represented as an integer.

 ## Project Contribution

 The amount that you contribute to a project determines a series of other stats, and also contains several sub-stats within.